PrestaShop/prestashop-specs/back-office/wishlist.md

 For each product, you should provide:
 - Product image
-- a clickable product title that refers the user to the product sheet
+- a clickable product title that refers the user to the product sheet in back office
 - product reference
 - Category
 - Price excl.
 VAT